Notice: Planned outage for data centre move

 Applicants select “MINDS Master’s Scholarships for Indigenous Students” in the drop-down menu in the “Supplements/Joint Initiatives” section of the application form, under the “social sciences and/or humanities” field of research.

-• In their statement of thematic relevance, applicants must describe how their proposed research project is related to one or more of the MINDS Policy Challenges.
+Applicants must also submit a statement of thematic relevance.
+In this statement, applicants must describe how their proposed research project is related to one or more of the MINDS Policy Challenges.

-Note: Applicants will be asked to self-identify as Indigenous.
+Note: Applicants will be asked to self-identify as Indigenous at the time of application.
 They will also be asked to consent to SSHRC using this information and sharing it with DND as part of their application for a MINDS Master’s Scholarship for Indigenous Students.
-SSHRC will not share applicants’ personal statements with DND.
-If there is information in their personal statement that applicants would like DND to consider when reviewing their application, they should include it in their statement of thematic relevance.

 MINDS Initiative Doctoral Awards